 MLT/CLT to Bachelor of Science in Medical Laboratory Science

-The UND MLS program offers on-campus and online options for students who have educational training as a Medical/Clinical Laboratory Technologist (MLT/CLT) who are interested in pursuing a Bachelor of Science in Medical Laboratory Science.
+The UND MLS program offers on-campus and online options for students who have educational training as a Medical/Clinical Laboratory Technician (MLT/CLT) who are interested in pursuing a Bachelor of Science in Medical Laboratory Science.
 The MLT-to BS in MLS online program allows experienced working professionals to complete degree requirements while remaining in their current position.
 The online MLT program does not required an on-campus component.
 Our MLT program advisor, Paul Samson, works with each student individually to create an unique program of study that is built around each student's needs.